Ocean-OS/MinecraftPE/README.md

 -What is its x, y, and z coordinates?

 The program constantly renders the world using the lists.
-The loading part is just for loading list data and adding items to the lists, which is why it is so fast when its loading.
-The assets in the "render" sprite are for the block images.
+The loading part is just for loading list data and adding items to the lists, which is why it is so fast when its loading the world.
+The assets in the "render" sprite(In my scratch project) are for the block images.

 Known Bugs